You can enter or return to the UK with your pet cat, dog or ferret if it:

 Your pet may be put into quarantine for up to 4 months if you don’t follow these rules - or refused entry if you travelled by sea.
 You’re responsible for any fees or charges.

-You must follow extra rules if the animals will be sold or re-homed.
+You must follow extra rules if the animals will be:

 There are different rules for entering other countries from the UK with your pet.
 Check the rules for the country you’re travelling to.